sensordeck/atlas-docs/docs/oem-integration-pilot-program.md

 # Final Positioning

 The Atlas Evaluation Kit proves that deterministic timing improves system behavior.

 The Atlas White Label OEM Integration Pilot is the structured path that converts that result into a real deployment program.

+For engineering leads, this pilot is not just a technical trial.
+It is the framework for deciding whether Atlas should become part of the robot’s production sensor and timing infrastructure.

+The Atlas White Label OEM Integration Pilot is the structured path that converts that result into a real deployment program.